 Keep in mind as you make your post-divorce budget that any amount you calculate using the State Attorney General’s website is only an estimate.

-The amount actually ordered may vary based on the 17 factors outlined in the previously mentioned section of the Texas Family Code.
+The amount actually ordered, or agreed to, may vary based on the 17 factors outlined in the previously mentioned section of the Texas Family Code.

 In addition, child support payments may end in the event of the payor quitting their job, being fired, or dying.